-- If your child suffers from skin related issues or does not have a healthy skin, eating chocolate could help restore the healthy skin back, without inducing any acne.
+- If your child suffers from skin-related issues or does not have healthy skin, eating chocolate could help restore the healthy skin back, without inducing any acne.

 - Dark chocolate is considered a healthy choice by many, simply because of the presence of various minerals such as selenium, zinc, potassium, magnesium, iron and many others, making a part of its constitution.

-- One of the key effects that eating chocolate has is the immediate boost to blood circulation within the body.
+- One of the key effects of eating chocolate is the immediate boost to blood circulation within the body.
 This helps support the developing brain function in children as well.

 - Most dark chocolates contain tryptophan.
-This is essential in revitalizing your mood and reducing the stress in your body.
+This is essential in revitalising your mood and reducing the stress in your body.